“How do you know which

 really lost.
 I can now type without

-looking at each and every letter on keyboard and that has increased my typing
+looking at each and every letter on the keyboard, and that has increased my typing

 speed.
 (Increased typing speed is a blessing for any writer, trust me.
 Whenever